puffscoin/web3.js/docs/web3-puffs-accounts.rst

 ------------------------------------------------------------------------------
-.. _eth_accounts_wallet:
+.. _puffs_accounts_wallet:

 wallet
 ======

 .. code-block:: javascript

-    web3.eth.accounts.wallet;
+    web3.puffs.accounts.wallet;

 Contains an in memory wallet with multiple accounts.
-These accounts can be used when using :ref:`web3.eth.sendTransaction() <eth-sendtransaction>`.
+These accounts can be used when using :ref:`web3.puffs.sendTransaction() <puffs-sendtransaction>`.

 -------
 Example